What is self-service sign-up for Azure Active Directory?

 Set-MsolCompanySettings -AllowEmailVerifiedUsers $false -AllowAdHocSubscriptions $true

-The following flowchart explains the different combinations for these parameters and the resulting conditions for the directory and self-service sign-up.
+The following flowchart explains the different combinations for these parameters and the resulting conditions for the tenant and self-service sign-up.

 For more information and examples of how to use these parameters, see Set-MsolCompanySettings.